Klonoa 2: Lunatea's Veil: Story

-After catching up with her, Leorina explains that with the power she has, she'll make everyone realize sorrow, but instead, she gets cursed by it, turning into a giant silver bird-like creature.
-After Klonoa saves her, she realizes her wrongdoings and she and Tat decide to help Klonoa.
+After catching up with her, Leorina explains that with the power she has, she'll get her revenge on Lunatea, but instead, she gets cursed by sorrow, turning into a giant silver bird-like creature.
+After Klonoa saves her, she realizes she was a pawn and she and Tat decide to help Klonoa.
 The heroes arrive in Hyuponia and eventually end up face to face with its ruler, the King of Sorrow, who tells them that the fifth kingdom was always there, but that they "put a veil over it" and refused to see it, explaining that he only wants to reconnect the Kingdom of Sorrow with the rest of Lunatea so its inhabitants can remember sorrow.
-It is revealed that the King of Sorrow led the heroes through false prophecies and saviors by using the seer Baguji as an illusion before finally revealing that he was the one who summoned Klonoa to Lunatea, as well as the mysterious voice that wanted Klonoa's help.
-In the end however, the king decides to use Klonoa as a vessel for the pain he suffered in isolation.
+It is revealed that the King of Sorrow led the heroes through false prophecies and made them false saviors by using the seer Baguji as an illusion before finally revealing that he was the one who summoned Klonoa to Lunatea, as well as the mysterious voice that wanted Klonoa's help.
+In the end however, the king attacks Klonoa instead, claiming it will be so the Dream Traveler could "atone for Lunatea's sins".
 Leorina aids Klonoa by lending him the other elements from her fake ring to Klonoa's Wind Ring, and the King of Sorrow is ultimately defeated.
 Upon asking for help one last time, Klonoa rings the bell and reconnects Hyuponia with Lunatea.

 Klonoa promises the dying King of Sorrow that the world would remember sorrow.
 The king, content with this outcome, disappears and fades away into particles of light, granting Klonoa the element of sorrow.
 Sometime later, Leorina and Tat decide to restore the Kingdom of Sorrow, and Lolo gives up her title as a priestess, aiming to regain it on her own.
 Klonoa decides to return to his home world, and Lolo is disappointed that he has to leave.
 She initially tells him that it's fine and that she'll be okay because "[she's] going to do [her] best", but ends up breaking down shortly after saying that Klonoa taught her that it was okay to cry so long as she kept doing so.
 After asking him if it was okay to cry now, she runs up to him and hugs him, crying audibly and begging him not to leave.
 Klonoa tells Lolo that as long as she doesn't forget the sadness of this moment, they will always be together.
 After letting out her final tears, Lolo lets go of Klonoa.
 Klonoa then bids her farewell, thanking her for everything, and walks away as Lunatea ripples into a white void.

-In the credits, it is revealed that the inhabitants of the four Kingdoms in Lunatea are now moving about freely to the other Kingdoms, with most of them assisting Leorina and Tat in rebuilding the Kingdom of Sorrow while others are exploring the other four Kingdoms with curiosity and wonder.
+In the credits, it is revealed that the inhabitants of the four kingdoms in Lunatea are now moving about freely to the other kingdoms, with some of them assisting Leorina and Tat in rebuilding the Kingdom of Sorrow while others are exploring the other four kingdoms with curiosity and wonder.